Blog Summary

 Texila American University (TAU), Zambia, prides itself on having an international standard curriculum, which means the standard of achievement and requirements are to merit that the rest of the world acknowledges your degree.

 Remember that foundation course we spoke about earlier, the Health Professionals Foundation Program (HPFP).
-TAU offers entry straight into the foundation course to continue MBChB from whatever your educational background.
+TAU offers direct entry into this course, allowing students from diverse educational backgrounds to smoothly transition into the MBChB program.

 Clinical rotations are instrumental in developing the necessary skill set to be a great doctor.
 TAU offers a bachelor in medicine program and offers amazing clinical rotations with renowned hospitals.